John McCarthy (computer scientist): Academic career

-After short-term appointments at Princeton and Stanford University, McCarthy became an assistant professor at Dartmouth in 1955.
+After short-term appointments at Princeton and Stanford University, McCarthy became an assistant professor at Dartmouth College in 1955.

-A year later, McCarthy moved to MIT as a research fellow in the autumn of 1956.
-By the end of his years at MIT he was already affectionately referred to as "Uncle John" by his students.
+A year later, he moved to MIT as a research fellow in the autumn of 1956.
+By the end of his years at Massachusetts Institute of Technology (MIT) he was already affectionately referred to as "Uncle John" by his students.

-In 1962, McCarthy became a full professor at Stanford, where he remained until his retirement in 2000.
+In 1962, he became a full professor at Stanford, where he remained until his retirement in 2000.

 McCarthy championed mathematics such as lambda calculus and invented logics for achieving common sense in artificial intelligence.

 Contributions in computer science

 John McCarthy is one of the "founding fathers" of artificial intelligence, together with Alan Turing, Marvin Minsky, Allen Newell, and Herbert A. Simon.
 McCarthy, Minsky, Nathaniel Rochester and Claude E. Shannon coined the term "artificial intelligence" in a proposal that they wrote for the famous Dartmouth conference in Summer 1956.
 This conference started AI as a field.
 (Minsky later joined McCarthy at MIT in 1959.)

 In 1958, he proposed the advice taker, which inspired later work on question-answering and logic programming.

 In the late 1950s, McCarthy discovered that primitive recursive functions could be extended to compute with symbolic expressions, producing the Lisp programming language.
-That functional programming seminal paper, also introduced the lambda notation borrowed from the syntax of lambda calculus in which later dialects like Scheme based its semantics.
+That functional programming seminal paper also introduced the lambda notation borrowed from the syntax of lambda calculus in which later dialects like Scheme based its semantics.
 Lisp soon became the programming language of choice for AI applications after its publication in 1960.

-In 1958, McCarthy served on an ACM Ad hoc Committee on Languages that became part of the committee that designed ALGOL 60.
+In 1958, McCarthy served on an Association for Computing Machinery ad hoc committee on Languages that became part of the committee that designed ALGOL 60.
 In August 1959 he proposed the use of recursion and conditional expressions, which became part of ALGOL.
-He then became involved with developing international standards in programming and informatics, as a member of the International Federation for Information Processing (IFIP) IFIP Working Group 2.1 on Algorithmic Languages and Calculi, which specified, maintains, and supports ALGOL 60 and ALGOL 68.
+He then became involved with developing international standards in programming and informatics, as a member of the International Federation for Information Processing (IFIP) Working Group 2.1 on Algorithmic Languages and Calculi, which specified, maintains, and supports ALGOL 60 and ALGOL 68.

 Around 1959, he invented so-called "garbage collection" methods, a kind of automatic memory management, to solve problems in Lisp.